 Saturnalia in Ancient Rome

-In Ancient Rome the winter (December) solstice festival Saturnalia began on December 17 and lasted for seven days.
-It was held to honor Saturn, the father of the gods and was characterized by the suspension of discipline and reversal of the usual order.
-Grudges and quarrels were forgotten while businesses, courts and schools were closed.
-Wars were interrupted or postponed and slaves were served by their masters.
+Saturnalian banquets were held from as far back as around 217 BCE.
+The festival was held to honor Saturn, the father of the gods and was characterized by the suspension of discipline and reversal of the usual order.
+Grudges and quarrels were forgotten while businesses, courts, and schools were closed.
+Wars were interrupted or postponed, and slaves were served by their masters.
 Masquerades often occurred during this time.

 It was traditional to offer gifts of imitation fruit (a symbol of fertility), dolls (symbolic of the custom of human sacrifice), and candles (reminiscent of the bonfires traditionally associated with pagan solstice celebrations).
 A mock king was chosen, usually from a group of slaves or criminals, and although he was permitted to behave in an unrestrained manner for seven days of the festival, he was usually killed at the end.
 The Saturnalia eventually degenerated into a week-long spree of debauchery and crime – giving rise to the modern use of the tern saturnalia, meaning a period of unrestrained license and revelry.